 2. Ask about free incontinence supplies.
 You may qualify for free incontinence supplies through your insurance plans.

-To check if you qualify, submit your information through Aeroflow Urology’s Qualification Form.
+To check if you qualify, submit your information through Aeroflow Urology’s Eligibility Form.
 It’s quick and easy, and a dedicated Continence Care Specialist will reach out to you to help you find the best products for your needs.

 3. Know your leakage level and incontinence type.
 Knowing your level of incontinence and what type of incontinence you have is crucial to using the correct products.
 Use a leakage level chart or speak to a healthcare professional about your incontinence symptoms.